If You’re Pursuing the Perfect _____

 That’s what he told Jesus in the wilderness: “…if you worship me, it shall all be Yours” (Luke 4:7 NASB).

-Satan didn’t care how tired I was, how weak I was, or how heartbroken I was.
+Satan didn’t care how tired, weak, or heartbroken I was.
 In fact, he preyed on those things.
-He knew I was desperate.
+He knew that I was desperate.

 But Please Don’t Go

 There’s another option besides ending up unsatisfied yet again.
-There are better things worth pursuing than romance, skinniness, and fame…or whatever you’re personally pursuing.
+There are better things worth pursuing than romance, skinniness, and career success—or whatever you’re personally pursuing.

 The way of the wicked is an abomination to the Lord, but He loves the one who pursues righteousness.
 (Proverbs 15:9 NASB)